wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
 Status: Beta.
 Currently, working on...
 1) Prompts need re-working since broken while introducing, emotions or instruct (delayed).
-* Next update will be today most likely.
+* Heavy updates dropping tonight, more inspired to get work done than write up whats going on at this stage, I want it done tonight.
+Am updating output displays below.
 All features that will be implemented are now 99% known.

 ### DESCRIPTION: